Bridgestone (OTCMKTS:BRDCY) Updates FY 2022 Earnings Guidance

-Bridgestone (OTCMKTS:BRDCY – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $3.42-$3.42 for the period.
+Bridgestone (OTCMKTS:BRDCY – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $3.42-$3.42 for the period.
 The company issued revenue guidance of $31.42 billion-$31.42 billion.

-BRDCY has been the topic of several research analyst reports.
-Zacks Investment Research upgraded shares of Bridgestone from a sell rating to a hold rating in a research report on Tuesday, May 3rd.
-The Goldman Sachs Group upgraded shares of Bridgestone from a neutral rating to a buy rating in a research report on Tuesday, April 12th.
+A number of equities analysts have weighed in on the company.
+Zacks Investment Research upgraded Bridgestone from a sell rating to a hold rating in a research note on Tuesday, May 3rd.
+The Goldman Sachs Group raised Bridgestone from a neutral rating to a buy rating in a research note on Tuesday, April 12th.

 Bridgestone Corporation, together with its subsidiaries, manufactures and sells tires and rubber products.
 It operates through two segments, Tires and Diversified Products.
 The company offers tires and tire tubes for passenger cars, trucks, buses, construction and mining vehicles, industrial machinery, agricultural machinery, aircraft, motorcycles, scooters, etc.; automotive parts; retreading materials and services; automotive maintenance and repair services; tire raw materials; and other tire-related products.